-Samsung Galaxy A9 has 4 rear camera one for depth, next for zoom, next for ultra wide angle and the next one is the general standard camera.
+Samsung Galaxy A9 has 4 rear cameras one for depth, next for zoom, next for ultra-wide-angle and the next one is the general standard camera.

 Fig: Samsung Galaxy A9

-Nokia9 PureView is having 5 camera.
+Nokia9 PureView is having 5 cameras.
 And Samsung has 16 rear cameras for a patent.

 fig: Nokia9 PureView

-Actually why we need so much rear camera?
+Actually, why do we need so many rear cameras?

-Reason: If they have many rear camera setups having different focal length, different aperture.
-And each camera will click separate photo and later with the help of a software or inbuilt hardware those images will be combined to produce a better sharp image which cannot be produced by standard quality smartphone having a single lens.
+Reason: If they have many rear camera setups having different focal lengths, and different apertures.
+And each camera will click separate photos and later with the help of software or inbuilt hardware those images will be combined to produce a better sharp image which cannot be produced by a standard quality smartphone having a single lens.

 General Conclusion of having a dual or more rear camera :

-- Helps in better focus and zoom view.
+- Helps in better focus and zoom effect to the photo.